Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the description does not need to add parameter details.
-It adds no extra meaning beyond the schema, so baseline score of 3 is appropriate.
+Schema description coverage is 100% (all three parameters are documented in the schema), so the description adds no additional semantic value beyond the schema; baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.